About the National Organization

 Indiana University School of Medicine Department of Family Medicine

-Co-sponsoring U.S. institutions or organizations, if any
+Co-sponsoring U.S. institutions or organizations

 Companion Community Development Alternatives (CoCoDA).
 A key component in the ENLACE Project expansion is the collaborative partnership with CoCoDA, the on-the-ground management organization responsible for delivering well-rounded and in-depth educational delegations.
 CoCoDA sets up key meetings, makes housing arrangements, conducts an in-depth orientation, provides interpretation/translation at all meetings, facilitates reflections spaces and accompanies the group everywhere they go in country.